 Dr Julia Kelly

 Dr Julia Kelly completed her PhD at La Trobe University in 2000 on the art at Pompeii.
 She worked at La Trobe’s Trendall Research Centre and as a guest lecturer at La Trobe and the University of Melbourne before joining ASA in 2004.
 Julia was introduced to ASA in 2002 when she was invited to lecture on the tour Hellenic Heritage; from Minoan Crete to Byzantium and has since travelled on many ASA tours as a group manager.
 She has also travelled widely for ASA undertaking reconnaissance and research trips to new tour destinations, including India, Russia, Albania, Macedonia, Tunisia and Libya.
-While fascinated with the many cultures and histories she is exposed to on a daily basis, Julia remains true to her first love, Roman culture and history.

 - Honorary Associate, La Trobe University